Mediterranean Fish en Papillote

 - Thyme, dried - 1/2 tsp

-- Pasta - (If prepping right before cooking, get oven heating before continuing with prep.)
-Cook pasta according to package instructions.
+Quinoa - (If prepping right before cooking, get oven heating before continuing with prep.)
+Combine quinoa with stock in a saucepan.
+Add some salt.
+Bring to a boil covered.
+Lower heat, keep covered, and cook until liquid is absorbed, 8 to 10 minutes.
 (Can be done up to 5 days ahead)

-- Broccoli / Garlic / Onions / Artichoke hearts / Olives / Capers - Prep as directed.
+Broccoli / Garlic / Artichoke hearts / Olives / Capers - Prep as directed.
 Store broccoli and garlic in their own containers.
-Combine onions, artichoke hearts, olives, and capers in another container.
+Combine artichoke hearts, olives, and capers in another container.
 (Can be done up to 5 days ahead)

-- Make sauce - Combine garlic, crème fraîche, lemon juice, mustard, and thyme.
-Divide sauce into two portions.
-(Note: One portion of sauce will be used for the raw fish and one will be served with the finished dish, so make sure these stay separate.)
+Make sauce - Combine garlic, yogurt, lemon juice, mustard, and thyme.
 (Can be done up to 5 days ahead)

 Prepare fish en papillote - Tear out 1 sheet of parchment paper or foil per serving (so for 4 servings, use 4 sheets), about 18" (45 cm) wide.
 For parchment paper, stack, fold in half, and then cut into angular heart shapes (diagram below or see video).
 If you’re using foil, there’s no need to do this.
-Place each fish fillet onto one half of each piece of parchment or foil.
-Spread the top of the each piece of fish with first portion of sauce (reserve second portion) and top with onions, artichoke hearts, olives, and capers.
+Place each fish fillet onto one half of each piece of parchment or foil and season it with some salt and pepper.
+Top with lemon slices.
+Scatter the artichoke hearts, olives, and capers around and on top of the fish.
 Fold parchment or foil over to enclose fish.
 Crimp the edge of the foil or fold edges of parchment to seal.

 Place fish en papillote in a single layer on a sheet pan.

-- If orzo was made ahead, reheat in the microwave.
+If quinoa was made ahead, reheat in the microwave.